harleylang/hydroxide-docker/README.md

 ```

-With the Dockerfile, other files on the host system  can access `info.json` to send emails by querying `/opt/hydroxide-container/data-hydroxide/info.json`.
+With the Dockerfile, other users on the host system may be able access `auth.json`.
+It is recommended that the Docker volume containing the secret be mounted to a secured location on the host, and that root and sudo access be limited.

 The `docker-compose` file is setup to share the info.json file via volume sharing.